-Galactose-alpha-1,3-galactose (alpha-gal) is a carbohydrate that is found in the cells of many animals that humans eat.
-It’s contained in the cells of mammals as well as some poultry.
+Galactose-alpha-1,3-galactose (alpha-gal) is a carbohydrate found in the cells of many mammals that humans eat, such as cows, sheep, and pigs.
+Poultry that has been injected with natural flavoring containing beef or other mammal cells may also have alpha-gal.
 As a result of autoimmune responses, some people become allergic to alpha-gal.

 People with this allergy may experience mild discomfort after eating meat, or they may have a dangerous reaction that leaves them unable to breathe.
-The spectrum of reactions to alpha-gal varies, but most of instances of this allergy are triggered by tick bites.
+The spectrum of reactions to alpha-gal varies.
+Most instances of this allergy are triggered by tick bites.

 Living in areas where lone star ticks are prevalent puts you at a higher risk of this happening.
 The lone star tick lives primarily in the southeastern and eastern United States.

 The symptoms of meat allergies are similar to those of other kinds of allergies.
 Hives, headaches, and a runny nose after eating meat from a mammal are all common with alpha-gal allergy.
-But allergic reactions can vary greatly on a case-by-case basis, and your allergic reaction might look different from someone else’s.
+But allergic reactions can vary greatly on a case-by-case basis.
+Your allergic reaction might look different from someone else’s.

 Alpha-gal allergy can cause: